-HRNM 7102/HR71B - Psychological Assessment in Organizations (3 Credits)
+HRNM7102 - Psychological Assessment in Organizations (3 Credits) (currently taught by Dr. Garth Lipps)

-This course covers the necessary skills that students will need to select, administer, interpret and report on the psychological assessment of individuals within organizations.
+This course covers the necessary skills that students will need to select, administer, interpret and report on standardized psychological assessments often used to select candidates for posts.
 Students will learn how to design and carry out an assessment procedure to screen and select candidates for employment and how to integrate the findings of an assessment exercise into a comprehensive report.